LArSoft/larsoft.github.io/LArSoftWiki/LArSoft_V10+_Geometry_System.md

 # Auxiliary geometry

-As mentioned [HERE], LArSoft supports an auxiliary geometry system (represented by the  `geo::AuxDetGeometryCore class`) that contains elements not part of the LArTPC cryostats.
+As mentioned [HERE](#aux_geo), LArSoft supports an auxiliary geometry system (represented by the  `geo::AuxDetGeometryCore class`) that contains elements not part of the LArTPC cryostats.
 When constructing the auxiliary geometry, any elements labeled “volAuxDet” within the GDML file will be represented as `geo::AuxDetGeo` objects and owned by the `geo::AuxDetGeometryCore` instance.
 Each of the `geo::AuxDetGeo` objects in turn contain `geo::AuxDetSensitiveGeo` objects, which correspond to volumes within the GDML that are marked sensitive for Geant4’s use.
 How these volumes are used is experiment-specific, and users should refer to their experiment’s guidance.

 As of LArSoft v10, the auxiliary geometry is not automatically loaded with the rest of the main geometry system.
 To load it in an art framework job, the following should be part of the job configuration:
 ```